Skip to main content

 Sessions One and Three:

-The "exploration-style" academic sessions serve as a chance for students to explore new subjects and allow intellectual engagement with like-minded peers.
+The "exploration-style" academic sessions serve as a chance for participants to explore new subjects and allow intellectual engagement with like-minded peers.
 No assessments or grading is done.

 Sessions Two and Four:

-The "seminar-style" academic sessions serves as a chance for students to dive deep into a single subject and allow intellectual engagement with like-minded peers, while receiving broad feedback from a Davidson Academy instructor.
+The "seminar-style" academic sessions serves as a chance for participants to dive deep into a single subject and allow intellectual engagement with like-minded peers, while receiving broad feedback from a Davidson instructor.
 No grades or credit will be assigned.

 Where will the participants reside?

-Each student will be paired with one or two roommates of the same gender identification and housed in a residential dormitory on the campus of University of Nevada, Reno.
-A small group of students will be paired with one Program Assistant to create a close-knit community and provide 24-hour supervision.
+Each participant will be paired with one or two roommates of the same gender identification and housed in a residential dormitory on the campus of University of Nevada, Reno.
+A small group of participants will be paired with one Program Assistant to create a close-knit community and provide 24-hour supervision.

 Are special dietary meals provided?